marchingon12/Bottle/README.md

 <h2 align="center">Highlights</h2>

 - Clean & beautiful UI based on Google's [material design three](https://m3.material.io/) guidelines.
-- Same goodies & functionality as with the official Bitwarden client, just faster and more reliable.
+- Same goodies & functionality for Send just as you would on a browser, brought onto native Android.
-- Compatible with Android 10.0 and above (API 29+), no guarantee for older versions.
+- Compatible with Android 7.1 and above (API 25+), no guarantee for older versions.
 - Supports [Material You](https://www.androidpolice.com/everything-we-love-about-material-you/amp/) theming in devices running on Android 12+

 ------